 Earrings display mesh shapes held open in flat planes, suspended from hand-hammered armatures.
 Each shape is treated as a little canvas, the colors and patterns carefully edited and altered to bring the most beauty.
 Some colorful enamel-painted designs are taken straight from the antique purse, while others — frequently the most abstract — are often pieced together by hand.
 It can be a painstaking process, but definitely worth it.
 Adjusting the colors and forms until each earring sings as a unique little work of art — it's everything.

-Hand-carved bracelet clasps are cast in sterling silver and brass.
-These clasps were carefully designed and created as two distinct halves, allowing them to be easily hooked with one hand.
+Custom bracelet clasps are hand-carved and cast in sterling silver and brass.
+These “sister” clasps were carefully designed and cast as two distinct halves, allowing them to be easily hooked with one hand.

 Detailing is always kept minimal and discreet, focusing attention on the form of the piece and the inherent beauty of the vintage materials.